appwrite/appwrite/CONTRIBUTING.md

 ## Scalability, Speed, and Performance

 Appwrite is built to scale.
-Please keep in mind that the Appwrite stack can run in different environments and different scales.
+Please keep in mind that the Appwrite stack can run in different environments and at different scales.

 We wish Appwrite will be as easy to set up and in a single, localhost, and easy to grow to a large environment with dozens and even hundreds of instances.